 BambooHR conducted a study last year on onboarding, and it found that the majority of new hires have specific wants as far as onboarding is concerned.
 In the first week, new hires want:

-They also indicated whom they prefer to show them the ropes: They prefer to have their own managers show them around, not HR.
+New hires also indicated who they prefer to show them the ropes: they prefer to have their own managers show them around, not HR.
 Mentors and colleagues were also high on the list.